 PROS: Sear and Stew feature for all in one cooking, cheap slow cooker

 CONS: No timer or keep warm function

-Morphy Richards have made a nice improvement with this model – the inclusion of a digital timer.
-Although it isn’t a delayed timer, it does provide a keep warm function so that you can still eat hot food even if you can’t get home in time for when it is due to finish cooking.
+Morphy Richards has made a nice improvement with this model – the inclusion of a digital timer.
+Although it isn’t a delayed timer, it does provide a keep-warm function so that you can still eat hot food even if you can’t get home in time for when it is due to finish cooking.

 Again, Morphy Richards have included a sear functionality so the pot can be used for pre searing any ingredients without the need for an additional pan.
 The lightweight aluminium pot makes transferring it between hob and slow cooker easy to do.

 - Available in different sizes – 3.5L and 6.5L